-The design of the services provided by the SME CD should be completely based on the real needs of Cambodian SMEs.
-In other words, the CD should be client-driven.
-It is useful to remember that managers of SMEs are responsible for all corporate functions, including R&D, production, marketing, sale, finances and human resources.
+It should also be recalled that managers of SMEs are responsible for all corporate functions, including R&D, production, marketing, sale, finances and human resources.
 This means that there is great pressure on their time and resources and therefore services provided by the CD should be 100% tailor-made to their needs and, as mentioned above, respond to the highest level of quality.
 In this context, it is useful to remember that bad reputation following even just one negative experience is very difficult to overcome in the fast-moving and results-driven business and economic environment.